Glen Casada

 He would later be implicated for having a role in using a firm known as Phoenix Solutions to launder money.
+Robin Smith pled guilty to a single count of honest service wire fraud, while also alleging that she and Casada pressured the House Republican Caucus and lawmakers to do business with Phoenix Solutions, including work on taxpayer-funded mailers.
+For his role in the scheme Casada was tried and sentenced to three years in prison.

 Early life

 Glen Casada was born on August 2, 1959.
 He graduated from Western Kentucky University with a B.S. in Agriculture and Education in 1982.

 Career

 In 1994, Casada was elected to the County Commission of Williamson County.

 In 2003, he was elected to the Tennessee House of Representatives.

 In 2022, Casada decided not to seek reelection to the Tennessee House of Representatives, citing a desire for "a new chapter of public service."
 Casada instead ran for the Republican nomination for Williamson County Clerk, losing to incumbent county clerk Jeff Whidby by a margin of 4,218 to 12,860 votes.

-Barack Obama Lawsuit
+Barack Obama lawsuit

 In 2009, Casada was one of the plaintiffs in a lawsuit in federal court, Captain Pamela Barnett v.
 Barack Hussein Obama, which claimed that Barack Obama was not an American citizen and therefore ineligible to be President of the United States.
 Judge David O. Carter ruled that Casada and other state legislators did not have standing to sue, since the supposed harm they feared was "highly speculative and conjectural."